Local Media Award

 Selection Criteria

-• Quality reporting on a local market.
+• Quality, originality, and creativity of reporting on a local market.

 Judges